yuying-fan/ML_Drug_Discovery/submission/README.md

    intervals), trains the final models on all data, saves `models/best_model.pkl`, and writes `submission.csv`.

-### Hardware note (TabPFN)
+### Note on TabPFN

-The TabPFN component runs far faster on a **GPU**; the script auto-detects CUDA and uses it when available, falling back to CPU otherwise (functional but slow over the full 339k-compound test set).
-The original winning predictions were generated with TabPFN on a Colab L4 GPU.
+The TabPFN component runs far faster on a **GPU**; the script auto-detects CUDA and uses it when available, falling back to CPU otherwise (functional but very slow over the full 339k-compound test set).
+The original predictions for submission were generated with TabPFN on a Google Colab L4 GPU.

 TabPFN requires an API token.
 Set it as an environment variable before running:
 ```
 export TABPFN_TOKEN=your_token_here
 ```
-To reproduce the LightGBM-only baseline without TabPFN:
+To reproduce the LightGBM-only baseline predictions without TabPFN:
 ```
 python train_model.py --skip-tabpfn
 ```